RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros2_docker.md

 In many cases, it's good to share a local ROS2 workspace into the container so your code and builds are persistent and you can access the ROS2 workspace from your host computer.
 This could be done through "bind-mounting".

-This is helpful because <span style="color: red;">if you created a workspace inside the container without a bind-mount, and then delete the container, the workspace will be permanently lost</span>.
+This is helpful because ❗if you created a workspace inside the container without a bind-mount, and then delete the container, the workspace will be permanently lost❗

 1. Create a workspace folder in your host computer
     ```bash